akaihola/darker/README.rst

 ..

     **Note:** It is recommended to use the '``~=``' "`compatible release`_" version specifier for Darker.
-See `Guarding against Black compatibility breakage`_ for more information.
+    See `Guarding against Black, Flynt and isort compatibility breakage`_ for more information.

 *New in version 3.0.0:* Black is no longer installed by default.